niklasdotnet/weakauras/priest/Announce Pain Suppression/README.md

 Announcer for Pain Suppression

-Announces in:
+Announces in (one of):
 - party
 - raid

 ## Screenshot